anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_11.md

 ## Objective

-We are going to learn the basics of how to manage variables.We will produce frequency tables, histograms and densities.
-We will use 2 different datasets.
-We will use 2 different datasets, the 2013 Growth Academic Performance Index (API) Data File and the 2011 Latinobarometer.
+Two way graphs are good choices if we want to represent the relationship between two different variables in our dataset.
+In this lab we will see how we do it.

 ## Correlation

 In class, we explored correlation and observed how to represent the joint distribution of two continuous variables.
-Let's pratice on Stata.
+Let's pratice in Stata.
 We will use the California Department of Education dataset.

 First, let's look at the individual distribuion of the variables we are going to work with: api13, api12, aa_api13, hi_api13 and wh_api13.